pariosur/codespaces-nextjs/README.md

 To run this application:

-1. Keyboard shortcut to open in codespace: ,
+1. Keyboard shortcut to open in codespace: , (comma)

 2.
 ```